10 tips for creating a customer-friendly returns policy

 The best way to keep your customers happy is to start with the most flexible policy you can, and scale it back where your business model and profit margin requires.
 The goal is to balance customer experience, competitive edge, and bottom line.

-For more information about returns policies, read our previous blog about tips for drafting your ecommerce return policy.
+For more information about returns policies and how they can impact sales tax compliance, read our tips for drafting your ecommerce return policy.

 You can also learn more about how Avalara can reduce the tax complexities associated with returns via automation.